 LITERATURE & ARCHITECTURE

-Calliope, ‘the beautiful voiced’ in ancient Greek, was the originally the Muse of Epic Poetry in ancient times, inspiring Homer and Virgil to compose the poems Iliad, Odyssey and Aeneid about the travels, adventures and struggles of the heroes Achilles, Odysseus and Aeneas.
+Calliope, ‘the beautiful voiced’ in ancient Greek, was originally the Muse of Epic Poetry in ancient times, inspiring Homer and Virgil to compose the poems Iliad, Odyssey, and Aeneid about the travels, adventures, and struggles of the heroes Achilles, Odysseus, and Aeneas.

 TARAS' TIPS: